philcockfield/rest-methods/README.md

 By declaring a single function, each of the HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`) is represented by the single handler.

-Click on the URL (`/v1/user`) to see the `GET` method executed, with the server console logging the `this` context that contains details about which verb was invoked and details about the URL.
+Click on the URL (`/v1/user`) to see the `GET` method executed.
+The example method has a `console.log(this)` showing you which HTTP verb was invoked and details about the URL.

 ## Modeling the REST API